Skip to content

 Tweet us @WeAre_Core and let us know what you think.

 This is the first in a series of articles we are going to publish on browser testing and browser support.
-Bookmark our blog and follow us on Twitter to be kept up-to-date with all the latest news and articles from Core.
+Bookmark our blog and follow us on Twitter to be kept up-to-date with all the latest news and articles from CORE.

 Further reading: